tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: condition required</strong> thrown as expected
 </blockquote>
 #### Attribute.getTypes
-<p>This helper function returns an array of valid Attribute types.
-This is a inner function - not a prototype method.</p>
+This helper function returns an array of valid Attribute types.
+This is a inner function - not a prototype method.

 &nbsp;<b><i>show the types:</i></b>
 ```javascript
 this.log(Attribute.getTypes());